Far East meets Middle East

 Beck has run her own business as an Internet marketing consultant, helping Israeli and international companies enter and grow in the Japanese market.
 She has led numerous projects to take products into the new Japanese market, and gained experienced in managing remote teams.

-Kim’s previous business, Bridge2Asia, provided translation service, business development, and localization services to Israelis in the Asian market and Koreans doing business in Israel.
+Kim’s previous business, Bridge2Asia, provided translation services, business development, and localization services to Israelis in the Asian market and Koreans doing business in Israel.

 “Koreans simply didn’t understand Israeli society,” Kim said.
 “The work environment in Korea doesn’t allow for women to leave from the office before 8 p.m.